hb-1-0/client-salesforce/README.md

 # Client-Salesforce

 The `client-salesforce` package is a lightweight and easy-to-use library to interact with Salesforce APIs.
-It handles authentication and provides a simple interface for querying data from Salesforce.
+It handles authentication and provides a simple interface for querying, creating, updating, and deleting data from Salesforce.
 This package ensures automatic access token management so you can focus on your application logic.

 ---